DevScoreInc/docs/README.md

 }
 ```

-Available Functions on '_context' object:
+Available methods on '_context' object:
 ```
 async function logger(logLevel, message) {
     // logLevel is a string indicating log level such as 'error', 'debug', 'info'